learning-zone/angular-basics/unit-testing-questions.md

 #### Q. What Is Karma?
 What Is the Use in Angular?
 #### Q. What Is Jasmine?
 What Is the Use in Angular?
-Jasmine is a javascript testing framework that supports a software development practice called Behaviour Driven Development, or BDD for short.
-It’s a specific flavour of Test Driven Development (TDD).
+Jasmine is a javascript testing framework that supports a software development practice called `Behaviour Driven Development`, or `BDD` for short.
+It’s a specific flavour of `Test Driven Development (TDD)`.

 Jasmine, and BDD in general, attempts to describe tests in a human readable format so that non-technical people can understand what is being tested.